jrfnl/clearPHP/_rules/good-practices/no-dead-code.md

 Dead code is code that is not used.
 There may be two kind of situations: unreachable code and unused code.

-Unreachable code happens when valid instruction is located where PHP will never reach it.
+Unreachable code happens when valid instructions are located where PHP will never reach them.
 This happens if some branching is executed before reaching the code itself.
 Here are some examples:

 {% highlight php %}
 <?php